Skip to main content

 The IT team conducted a spectrum analysis and found that the APs were left on default 'Auto' settings, resulting in many APs selecting overlapping channels like 3, 4, and 8.
 The team implemented a static channel plan, restricting all 2.4GHz radios strictly to channels 1, 6, and 11, ensuring adjacent APs never shared the same channel.
 They also reduced the transmit power on the 2.4GHz radios to limit cell size and encourage clients to migrate to the 5GHz band.

-The network architects standardized the deployment template to use 20MHz channel widths on the 5GHz band rather than the default 40MHz or 80MHz.
+The network architects standardised the deployment template to use 20MHz channel widths on the 5GHz band rather than the default 40MHz or 80MHz.
 They also enabled DFS channels but implemented a monitoring script to alert the NOC if any AP experienced more than three radar detection events in a 24-hour period, allowing them to statically reassign problem APs to non-DFS channels.

 Practice Questions